qbic-pipelines/vcftocounts/docs/output.md

 ### Rename Samples

 To make enable the comparison of the finalized CSV files, `bcftools reheader` can be enabled to rename the variant sample name from the generic name given by the variant caller to a custom label given with the samplesheet.
 Can be turned off with `--rename false`.

-- ### Filter VCFs

-VEP annotated VCF files can be filtered for certain flags present after VEP annotation.
-Notably, this enables filtering for variants with certain impact levels or consequences.
-Examples include:

-- Setting `--filter 'INFO/CSQ ~ "HIGH"'` will keep only variants with the IMPACT marked as high.
-- Setting `--filter 'INFO/CSQ ~ "MODERATE" || INFO/CSQ ~ "HIGH"'` will keep only variants with the IMPACT marked as moderate or high.
-- Setting `--filter 'INFO/CSQ ~ "missense_variant"'` will keep only variants with the consequence `missense_variant`.

 ### Merge VCFs